 Some of the ladies from our training program with their first patchwork quilt (Vijaya -far right), Oct 2015

-Fortunately for the purpose of taking the class, these women had very limited skills and the first lessons involved learning how to cut fabric, setting up a sewing machine and sewing in a straight line.
+The first lessons involved learning how to cut fabric, setting up a sewing machine and sewing in a straight line.
 By the end of my time at the factory, the ladies had mastered these basic skills and moved on to making patchwork quilts and bags.
 Most of the women surpassed my speed and accuracy within a couple of weeks and fortunately a replacement teacher was due to arrive just after I left.

 This week the photo I received was of one of the women that I helped train working on one of our orders for the Wellington Zoo.
 Vijaya is still not yet perfect at complex stitching but she has graduated from her initial training course and is now a production trainee.
 I am so thrilled to see the progress she has made over the last 12 months and how many more opportunities she now has with these skills.